 What do you get when the best-in-class in music, film, technology, and interactive media converge on Austin, Texas for a 10-day conference?
 Say hello to the most profitable event for the City of Austin’s hospitality industry, SXSW.
 Starting in 1987 with just over 700 attendees, it has grown to over 500,000 in 2016.
 Over the years, the festival has made a name for itself as an industry institution, welcoming guests such as President Obama, Lady Gaga, and Mark Cuban.

-With an increase in the number of people flocking to the festival in March, the cost of travel and a badge alone can cost you a pretty penny.
+With an increase in the number of people flocking to a city the cost of travel and a badge alone can cost you a pretty penny.
 The real challenges, however, are settling on a home base and place to stay.
 Hotels booked months in advance or with a high price tag open the door for alternative housing options, including short-term rentals such as Airbnb and HomeAway.

 How much do festivals like SXSW inflate short-term rental prices in Austin?
 We decided to analyze data from Priceonomics customer Datafiniti, a company that tracks vacation rental listings and prices to see just how much rental prices increased in Austin during SXSW compared to the rest of the year.

 We found that during the month of March, SXSW 2016, the median price per night for a short-term rental in Austin, was three times the yearly median.

 However, this effect of rental prices surging to demand from large events is by no means unique to Austin.
 It appears that similar effects also take place in other small to mid-sized cities with comparable major annual events including, New Orleans, LA, San Jose, CA, Park City, UT, and Omaha, NE.